heyjva/support/src/yellow/troubleshooting/reseat-compute-module-cm5.md

 ## Opening the case

-{% partial 'yellow/yellow-open-case-cm5.md' %}
+{% include 'yellow/yellow-open-case-cm5.md' %}

 ## Removing the Raspberry Pi Compute Module 5

-{% partial 'yellow/yellow-remove-cm.md' %}
+{% include 'yellow/yellow-remove-cm.md' %}

 ## Re-seating the Raspberry Pi Compute Module 5

 **Notice**: Don't use screws to fix the module in place.
 The screws can damage the CM5 module.

-{% partial 'yellow/yellow-reseat-cm5.md' %}
+{% include 'yellow/yellow-reseat-cm5.md' %}

 ## Reassembling your Home Assistant Yellow

-{% partial 'yellow/yellow-reassemble-case.md' %}
+{% include 'yellow/yellow-reassemble-case.md' %}